Academic Information

 Summer Term: The maximum allowable load is three semester credits in a three-week session and six semester credits in a six-week session.

-A student must average 31.5 semester credits per year to graduate in four years.
+An undergraduate student must average 31.5 semester credits per year to complete the required 126 credits in four years.
 In order to remain under the catalog requirements in effect at the time of their initial enrollment, students must complete a degree within six years from the time of matriculation.
 Because graduate programs vary in format, students should check with their respective graduate schools to determine the normal course load.

 If students enroll in more than 16 credits, they may incur additional tuition charges.
 Students should check with the student accounts office to see if overload tuition charges are waived for a particular course.
 Jan Term is considered part of the spring semester and tuition is free to students who were enrolled full time as matriculated day students in the fall semester or who are enrolled full time as matriculated day students for the spring semester.
 A flat fee for Jan Term will be charged; please see Financial Information for more information.